devGvieira/Image_Classification/README.md

 # AI for Classifying Dogs and Cats Pictures

 The present notebook makes use of deep learning applied to computational vision for classifying images of cats and dogs.
-Such artificial intelligence software was trained on about 700 images of cats and dogs and through a sequential neural network built using Keras, as a result it presented an accuracy of approximately 65%.
+Such artificial intelligence software was trained on about 700 images of cats and dogs using a sequential neural network built using Keras, as a result it presented an accuracy of approximately 65%.

 The data used on the training may be accessed on: